bihealth/sodar-core-legacy/docs/source/dev_project_app.rst

 Ajax API Views
 --------------

-To set up Ajax API views for the UI, you can use the standard login and project permission mixins along with ``APIPermissionMixin`` together with any Django Rest Framework view class.
-Permissions can be managed as with normal Django views.
+To set up Ajax API views for the UI, it is recommended to use the base Ajax view classes and mixins found in ``projectroles.views_ajax``.
+Note that Knox token authentication is not expected to be used with these views and may not work.

+Available base classes:

+- ``SODARBaseAjaxView``: Base Ajax view with Django session authentication.
+- ``SODARBasePermissionAjaxView``: Base Ajax view which supports permission checks, to be used e.g. in site apps with no project context.
+- ``SODARBaseProjectAjaxView``: Base Ajax view with SODAR project permission checks.

 Example with generic ``APIView``:

 .. code-block:: python

     from rest_framework.views import APIView
-    from projectroles.views import (
+    from projectroles.views import SODARBaseProjectAjaxView
-        LoginRequiredMixin,
-        ProjectPermissionMixin,
-        APIPermissionMixin,
-    )

-    class ExampleAjaxAPIView(
+    class ExampleAjaxAPIView(SODARBaseProjectAjaxView, APIView):
-            LoginRequiredMixin,
-            ProjectPermissionMixin,
-            APIPermissionMixin,
-            APIView,
-    ):

     permission_required = 'projectroles.view_project'